nuttapp/pinghist/readme.md

 ### Use cases

-- For sys admins, that want to keep track of network connectivity between servers
+- For sys admins that want to keep track of network connectivity between servers
+- For network engineers that want measure when a router/switch/hub is dropping packets
-- For backend engineers, that want to troubleshoot why services have trouble communicating
+- For backend engineers that want to troubleshoot why services have trouble communicating (maybe you see pings drop when your services start barfing up errors)
-- For network engineers, that want measure when a router/switch/hub is dropping packets
+- For nerds that want to track when their ISP gets flakey
-- For on-call types, that want fine grained uptime stats
+- For on-call types that want fine grained uptime stats
+- For you, because you're beautiful, and I made it for you

-### Design
+### Design goals

+Pinghist is designed to scale pretty well on modest hardware.
+Here are a few design goals I had in mind when first building it.
-* It's designed to ping 10s of servers, not 100s
+* ping 10s of servers, not 100s
-* It's designed to store millions of measurements, not billions
+* store millions of measurements, not billions
-* It's designed to run for minutes and months, not years
+* Run for minutes to months, not years
-* It's designed to report fine grained detail, it pings every second by default
+* Report on fine grained detail by default (1 ping p/sec)
-* It's designed to have zero dependencies, download it, run, done
+* Favor realtime reporting over historical reporting (no materialized reports)

 -